ryanhulke/Agent-Zero/client/readme.md

 ## Client

-to run, use "streamit run streamlit_client.py"
+to run, use "streamit run streamlit_client.py" in the command line